ResetXPDR/MSFS_AutoFPS/README.md

         - A warning message will show when an edited profile name matches a VR/non-VR counterpart, indicating it will auto-switch between them; prompts user to rename if unintended.
       - Sim Rate pairing for automatic flight type profile switching:
         - Activates when the sim rate changes based on matching profile names with " xX" suffixes, where x is the new sim rate. eg. IFR 1X and IFR 4X.
+      - Delayed base TLOD reduction until landing gear-down:
+        - Enabled when "DelayLG" appears anywhere in a flight profile name.
+        - Activation requires the aircraft to first ascend above:
+          - **Calculated Alt TLOD Max** (in FPS Sensitivity and Tolerance modes), or
+          - **Alt TLOD Top** (in Auto TLOD and FPS Cap modes).
+        - Once active, a lock symbol 🔒 appears next to the TLOD range in the app status line.
+        - TLOD reduction below Max/Top is then delayed until gear-down, at which point TLOD drops to Min/Base as usual.
+        - If gear is lowered late, this may trigger a one-off, large TLOD drop, potentially causing a stutter as the graphics engine unloads.
+        - TLOD Min/Base+ will still reduce below Alt TLOD Max/Top as normal, but since this is additive to Max/Top, the reduction will be much smaller than usual.
     - Command line argument support for flight type profiles is as follows:
       - -ifr and -vfr continue launching the app with the default IFR and VFR profiles, even if renamed in Expert mode.
       - -user1 to -user4 now open their corresponding user profiles, restricted to Expert mode.